Special Event

-Spend an evening in the city sharing conversation, cocktails, and connections with business and community leaders in Boston as we celebrate our exciting work in and around the city.
+Spend an evening in Boston sharing conversation, cocktails, and connections with community and business leaders as we celebrate our exciting work in and around the city.

-Roots & Resilience event proceeds will help The Trustees expand access to fresh food, build resilient open spaces for climate mitigation, and offer more outdoor experience opportunities to youth in Boston and other urban centers across the Commonwealth.
+Proceeds from Roots & Resilience support expanding access to fresh food, creating resilient and welcoming open spaces, and providing more outdoor experiences for youth in urban centers across the Commonwealth.

-Your support is vital to helping us realize our vision of a thriving, sustainable future for Boston.
+Your support and partnership are vital to realizing our vision of a thriving, sustainable future for Boston and beyond.

 Tickets: